stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

 2. In the second step, the runbook will send the "approval" request to the owner via a designated SNS topic.

-    If they choose to approve, the runbook will continue to the next step (which we will define later).
-At the same time, if the approval is ignored, the `Approve-Timer` runbook will automatically approve the request.
+    If they choose to approve, the runbook will continue to the next step.
+If they do not response, the `Approve-Timer` runbook will automatically approve the request.

-    Alternatively, if they choose to deny then the step in the runbook will fail, blocking any further steps that we will decide later.
+    If they choose to deny, then the step in the runbook will fail, blocking any further runbook activities.

 Follow below steps to build this runbook.